 Both areas discussed above are included in the district's Administrative Expectations set by the Superintendent.
 The district's Administrative Expectations will continue into school year 2018-2019, with the purpose that leads to crucial conversations of the effectiveness of first instruction and reteaching (Tier 1), strategic interventions (Tier 2) and intensive interventions (Tier 3).
 District administration will continue to refine its support to school sites through clarification of expectations, identifying the providing resources and intervention strategies for students, refinement of professional learning communities, and the facilitation of professional learning of best practices and hand on experiential implementation of the standards aligned curriculum.
 HCA in the 2018-19 will begin delivering Integrated Math 1 to the 9th grade class instead of Algebra 1.
 HCA will also continue to provide a Medical Math class to help students increase their math skills.
+In 2018-2019, HCA saw a increase in the MAP scores of 9th grade students that took Integrated Math.

 HCA Continues to grow its Work-Based Learning programs through its relationships with community partners and local hospitals.
 These programs consist of Community Service, Job Shadowing, and Internships. in the 2017 year HCA completed the following- 521 job shadowing hours, 401 students completed 14,510 recorded and verified community service hours, 20 students completed 1,844 hours internship hours.